Most home builders agree that the most important components of a high-performance home are windows, insulation, and HVAC systems

-Todd Hallett, president of TK Design and Architecture, Howell, Mich., takes a more holistic view.
+Todd Hallett, president of TK Design & Associates, Howell, Mich., takes a more holistic view.
 To Hallett, high-performance design encompasses marketability, efficiency of construction, construction cost, livability, waste reduction, and profitability.
 “A home may be green, but if it cannot be sold effectively it’s not a high-performance home, in my opinion,” he says.
 “It also has to be relatively easy to build and cost-efficient.”
 With production homes, for example, it’s better to develop details that are accurate and marketable instead of custom details that are costly and difficult to execute.

 From past experience, Tim and Mary Coonce of Porchfront Homes, Boulder, Colo., knew most buyers would shy away from homes that came standard with solar PV and geothermal systems.
 “Boulder is huge on alternative energies, but still, it’s a bit of sticker shock,” says Mary.
 So at SpringLeaf, a 12-unit, net-zero-energy development in Boulder, those systems are optional.
 “We’re offering homes with very tight envelopes,” she says.
 “That gives you the biggest bang for the buck — basic things like making sure all the ductwork is sealed.
 We’re using spray foam insulation and great windows that offer sound mitigation and low solar heat gain, and we’re pre-wiring for solar panels.”